zaugol/acme-widget/README.md

 ## Overview

-This is a proof of concept for Acme Widget's new sales system.
+This is a proof of concept for Acme's Widget new sales system.
 It includes functionality for adding products to a basket, calculating the total price with special offers and delivery charges, and testing the overall logic with PHPUnit.

 ### Products